nickyiliwang0000/h/applied-javascript/regular-expressions.md

 additional entries in the order they appear in the expression.

 The `matchAll` method allows you to search for multiple instances of the same pattern in a string.
 It returns an object that can be looped over to get all the matched values.
+Each entry in the loop will be an array structured like the result we got from `match` above.

 ```js
 let distances = "Distances: 100m, 50m, 10m";